 Students are automatically assigned a Flex account when they are issued their Charger Card.
 The Flex plan is a declining balance account that is accepted by all participating vendors of the Charger Card.
 The Cashier's office accepts a minimum deposit of \$10.00 for Flex.
 However, the student may choose to utilize the Value Transfer Stations (VTS) that accept cash in increments of \$1, \$5, \$10 or \$20, for direct deposit to his/her card.
 This will facilitate use of on-campus equipment like printers, copiers, vending and laundry machines after office hours.
-VTS are located in the UC lobby and the first floor of the Salmon Library.
+VTS are located in the CTC lobby, the first floor of the Salmon Library, and the first floor of Charger Union at the vending machines area.

 Any money remaining on the flex account will roll over to the next semester as long as a student is actively enrolled.
-A student may request a refund within one year following withdrawal or graduation from the University.
+A student may request a refund within one year following withdrawal or graduation from the university.

-6.6 DINING SERVICES
+6.6 Dining Services